ZeframLou/ETHSF/README.md

-# Planck -- Supercharged Shorting Tool
+# Planck -- Supercharged Shorting Tool (TESTING IS YET TO BE STARTED)

 **Planck** is a powerful decentralized financial instrument for **short-selling** Ether and ERC-20 tokens.
 It is powered by **Dharma Protocol** and **Kyber Network**.